Listed buildings - overview

 Listed buildings in Oxford

-Oxford has around 1,500 listed buildings, with more than twice the national average of grade I and II * buildings.
 Few other cities contain more magnificent buildings within a relatively small area, or can boast buildings spanning every major period of British architectural history dating back to the 11th century.

-Finding if your property is listed
+Find out if your property is listed